 [aktiver Bereich: History ] [ Tourism in Bayreuth ] [ Culture everywhere ] [ City of museums ] [ Sports in Bayreuth ]

 The date and the history of the foundation of the town of Bayreuth are unknown.
 The city was founded by the Counts of Andechs, and the city centre still has the typical structure of a Bavarian street market: the settlement was grouped around a through road, widening into a square, in the middle of which the Town Hall was located.
 The church stood apart from it, and on a small hill stood the castle.
 The most ancient preserved document mentioning Bayreuth, represented by the spiritual and secular governors of the period, is dated 1194.
-In 1260 the country at the Upper Main (with Bayreuth, Kulmbach and Hof) was inherited by the Counts of the castle of Nuremberg and belonged from then on to the dynasty of the Margraves of Brandenburg-Culmbach, which was to determine the history of the town and the region for over half a century.
+In 1260 the country at the Upper Main (with Bayreuth, Kulmbach and Hof) was inherited by the Counts of the castle of Nuremberg.
+From that time it belonged to the dynasty of the Margraves of Brandenburg-Culmbach, which was to determine the history of the town and the region for over half a century.

-Until 1603 the Plassenburg at Kulmbach was the royal seat and the centre of the region.
-Bayreuth was developing very slowely and was regularly damaged by wars and epidemies.
+Until 1603 the Plassenburg in Kulmbach was the royal seat and the centre of the region.
+Bayreuth was developing very slowly and was regularly damaged by wars and epidemics.
 In 1430 the followers of the reformer Huss destroyed the town.
 In 1602 it was afflicted by the pest, in 1605 and 1621 it suffered badly from fires in the city.